afronski/serverless-data-analytics-on-aws/README.md

   ```
 - Remember, this feature at the moment is in a *public preview* available in a single region:
   - `us-east-1` (*N. Virginia*).
+- Make sure you've at least once visited *AWS Glue Data Catalog* in the *AWS Management Console*, and you've created
+  a `default` database in the `us-east-1` region.

 ### *Amazon Redshift Serverless*